-It’s one of those things that sounds plausible… but it’s not true.
-Not all of it.
+It’s one of those sayings that seems plausible… but it’s not true.
+At least not entirely.

 Here’s the truth: People buy from those they trust.

-The same concept is in force on your website.
-If visitors don’t trust you, they’re much less likely to buy from you – no matter how attractive your prices or your promises.
+If visitors don’t trust you, they’re much less likely to buy from you – no matter how attractive your prices or your promises are.

-The First Test of Website Credibility – Am I In the Right Place?
+The First Test of Website Credibility – Design & Performance

 First-time visitors to your website quickly decide whether or not to stay.
 Initially, that decision will depend on how well your site functions and individual expectations.